borisgu/phoenix/README.md

 The idea is not running some database and use labels on the namespaces.
 This way this up is stateless and can be restarted or re-deployed somewhere else.

+By default we create ENV with ttl label set to 30 (days).
+There is a job that sends REST api to `/namespaces/expired` endpoint.
+Once called, this will go over all namespaces and check the ttl, if expired it will return a JSON response with a list of all expired namespaces.

+If the developer want to extend the expiration time, he can send a request and extend it.
+(Check the relevant REST api to do it)

 ---
 ### Build and Use